-The CBCA provides that amendments to a corporation's articles of incorporation (other than certain ministerial amendments that may be made by the board of directors, without shareholder action) may proposed by the board of directors or by the holders of shares representing at least 10% of all of the votes entitled to be cast on the amendment.
-The board of directors must recommend the amendment to the shareholders, unless the amendment is being proposed by the shareholders, or unless the board of directors determines that because of a conflict of interest or other special circumstances it should make no recommendation and communicates the basis for its determination to The adoption of the shareholders. amendment requires the affirmative vote of holders of at least two-thirds of the outstanding shares of each of the Class A Stock and Class B stock entitled to vote.
+The CBCA provides that amendments to a corporation's articles of incorporation (other than certain ministerial amendments that may be made by the board of directors, without shareholder action) may be proposed by the board of directors or by the holders of shares representing at least 10% of all of the votes entitled to be cast on the amendment.
+The board of directors must recommend the amendment to the shareholders, unless the amendment is being proposed by the shareholders, or unless the board of directors determines that because of a conflict of interest or other special circumstances it should make no recommendation and communicates the basis for its determination to the The adoption of the shareholders. amendment requires the affirmative vote of holders of at least two-thirds of the outstanding shares of each of the Class A Stock and Class B stock entitled to vote.
 In addition, NWLIC's restated articles of incorporation requires the approval of at least 75% of the voting power of all outstanding Class A Stock to amend certain provisions of the restated articles of incorporation relating to the dividend and liquidation preferences of the Class A Stock.
-Other than with respect to certain ministerial amendments that may be made by the board of directors without the approval of stockholders, the DGCL requires that the board of directors adopt a resolution setting forth any proposed amendment to Newco's restated certificate of incorporation, declaring its advisability, and that the amendment be approved by a majority of the outstanding stock entitled to vote on the amendment; additionally, the amendment must be approved by a majority of the outstanding stock of each class entitled to vote separately as a class on the amendment.